lriuui0x0/SCED_Localization/README.md

     These two paths point to the local mod repositories.
 If you don't provide them, the script will clone the [argonui/SCED](https://github.com/argonui/SCED) and [Chr1Z93/loadable-objects](https://github.com/Chr1Z93/loadable-objects) repsitories into the cache directory.

-- `--imgbb-api-key`
+- `--imgur-access-token`

-    The [ImgBB API key](https://api.imgbb.com/) for uploading deck images.
-You will need to register first.
+    The imgur access token for uploading deck images.
+Explained in more details below.

 The main script runs in the following steps.
 Each step only requires on-disk data generated from the previous steps, so if you kill the script half way, you should be able to continue from the last unfinished steps.